pynucastro/pynucastro/_sources/intro.rst

 Overview of pynucastro
 ======================

-pynucastro is a set of python interfaces to nuclear reaction rates.
-It is meant for both interactive exploration of rates (through Jupyter notebooks) and to create reaction networks for use in simulation codes.
+pynucastro is a python library for nuclear astrophysics.
+It provides access to nuclear data and reaction rates, and tools for building and interactively exploring nuclear reaction networks.

 The preferred way of importing pynucastro is as follows: